 If you have any question regarding translation you can contact us here.

-You might wonder what the difference is between a standard legal translation and certified one.
+You might wonder what the difference is between a standard legal translation and a certified one.
 A law firm may be interested in ordering both types of services.

 Legal Translation is ordered by law firms when they want to translate into foreign languages documents not meant specifically for use in a court of law, like letters and legal contracts when looking to do business in other countries.
 We receive a lot of requests from the internal legal departments of companies that are looking to translate documents such as contracts and to understand what legal documents are stating.